-- Take notes and scores for each box - Write small, there could be several comments - The scoresheet will not be posted, so notes can be brief - The notes may be referred to by the judge when he talks with each rider at the end of the class - Place rider numbers on the score sheet.
-It may be helpful to also add some identifying feature, i.e. chestnut white socks, or brown jacket, small rider - While the class is running, you may be asked to identify the rider number and put the notes in the appropriate box on the score sheet as well as a number - You may be asked to call out the judge's instruction for the class. i.e. where to go, what gait to be in, tell them the additional test movements, when to line up
+- Take notes and scores for each box. - Write small, there could be several comments. - The scoresheet will not be posted, so notes can be brief. - The notes may be referred to by the judge when he talks with each rider at the end of the class. - Place rider numbers on the score sheet.
+It may be helpful to also add some identifying feature, i.e. chestnut white socks, or brown jacket, small rider. - While the class is running, you may be asked to identify the rider number and put the notes in the appropriate box on the score sheet as well as a number.

 The scoresheet contains columns for Rider number, Walk, Trot, Canter, Additional tests, Total Score, and Place.
 Judges may ask you to divide the trot box into rising and sitting.
 The judge will give you comments for each gait and additional tests, as well as a score for each gait and the Total Score in percentage form.
 If the final score average is 7.4, it would be 74%.
 All numbers can be in decimals, .1, .2, .3, .4 etc. The judge usually does the math and the placing.
 Ask the judge what they prefer.
 Some judges prefer you to take notes on paper and transcribe it neatly on the score sheet.
 The finished scoresheet should be sent to the show office/scoring.
 Make sure the judge has signed the score sheet.
-Additionally you may be asked to help give out the ribbons depending on the competition.
+Additionally, you may be asked to help give out the ribbons depending on the competition.